 The Gray family is committed to protecting and enhancing the MoonSprings environment.
 As stewards of this beautiful piece of creation, we considerate it our privilege and responsibility to preserve and protect the land, the water, the trees, the air, and the wildlife.
 Through regenerative farming techniques, our goal is to grow the best grapes in a way that improves the land for all creatures that make MoonSprings Vineyard® their home.
 The vineyard holds memberships in the Central Coast Vineyard Team and the California Association of Winegrape Growers and is in the process of obtaining sustainability certifications from the same.
 However, we want to elevate the MoonSprings environment, not merely sustain it.
 It has been an honor to transform a dormant piece of land into an agriculturally productive property without altering its environmental imprint or displacing its original inhabitants.

-Our professional team led by Neil Roberts of Roberts Vineyard Services is committed to a regenerative method of farming at MoonSprings.
+Our professional team, led by Coastal Vineyard Services, is committed to a regenerative method of farming at MoonSprings.
 By protecting and rejuvenating topsoil, enhancing biodiversity, managing brush, and improving the watercycle, MoonSprings vintners are protecting the land from dangerous fires, increasing its resilience to climate change, and strengthening the health and vitality of the vineyard.
 Our orchard, olive grove, walnut trees, cover crops, blueline plantings, majestic oaks, goats, dogs, cats, sheep, cattle, bees, owls, bats, and even our snakes create a symbiotic synergy resulting in better soil, a better environment, and ultimately better grapes.

 The vineyard has been planted around the natural oak woodlands.
 A certified arborist keeps the oaks properly pruned for their health and to insure none are damaged by equipment used on the vineyard.
 No oak trees have been removed to create MoonSprings Vineyard®, and they never will be.

 Non-chemical methods of pest control are being used throughout MoonSprings.
 Over sixty-five owl boxes are in place to establish a population of owls for natural rodent control.
 Habitats for bats and small birds are being installed to control vine-damaging insects.
-Vineyard chickens also play their part by eating insects and providing agrarian fertilizer.
 In some parts of the vineyard clove oil is used to control weeds while in other parts of the property weeds are pulled by hand.
 Natural soil additives such as compost, compost tea, and fish emulsion are applied through the driplines to enhance plant health and create soils that are active in biological organisms.
 Our flowering cover crops not only bring joy to the beholder but also attract beneficial insects.

 Controlling underbrush is a vital aspect of fire prevention at MoonSprings.
-Visitors might see our goat herd, and their canine caretakers Templeton & York, happily grazing our blue-line and forest areas for efficient and environmentally friendly fire control.
+Visitors might see our goat herd happily grazing our blue-line and forest areas for efficient and environmentally friendly fire control.
 Cattle also assist in keeping combustible vegetation to a minimum during the summer when the danger of fire is greatest.
 In the winter when the vines are dormant, 350 sheep and their lambs do double duty “mowing” the cover crop between the rows and fertilizing the soil.

 A comprehensive erosion control and water protection plan, developed by a team of engineers and approved by the Natural Resources Conservation Service and the Resource Conservation District, has been implemented throughout MoonSprings Vineyard®.
 We use a variety of applications including cover crops composed of erosion prevention seed mix, bio-disposable straw waddles, straw netting, blown straw, and silt fences to protect our MoonSprings soil from erosion.